 - Seek medical attention or schedule a physical exam, even if you do not feel as though you were seriously hurt.
 Go to your local emergency room or schedule an appointment with your physician.
 Get checked out for any injuries you may have suffered.

 - Notify your insurance company, even if you weren’t responsible for the crash.
 You may have a contractual obligation to notify your insurer to make a claim for coverage under your own policy, including uninsured/underinsured motorist coverage.

-- Talk to a West Virginia car accident lawyer to discuss your legal rights and options.
+- Talk to a Wheeling car accident lawyer to discuss your legal rights and options.
 An attorney can begin pursuing compensation for your injuries and damages.